uberto/d-dsweeper/README.md

 The game will be compiled to WebAssembly and served through the browser.
 You might need to wait a few seconds for the compilation process to complete.

+For easy mobile access, the game displays a QR code that you can scan with your smartphone to quickly open the game in your mobile browser.
+The QR code contains the local network URL of the game.

 ## Deployment to GitHub Pages

 1. Push your changes to GitHub: